China denounces US bill aimed at boosting competitiveness | Politics

 - China

-Beijing on Wednesday denounced a US bill aimed at boosting US technology in the face of growing competition from China and others, calling it a thinly veiled attack on China's domestic politics and an attempt to constrain it development.
+Beijing has denounced a US bill aimed at boosting US technology to improve American competitiveness, calling it a thinly veiled attack on China's political system and an attempt to hinder its development.

-The Foreign Affairs Committee of China's ceremonial legislature, the National People's Congress, issued a scathing statement expressing its “strong dissatisfaction and resolute opposition” to the US Innovation and Competition Act,” which passed with overwhelming bipartisan support in the Senate on Tuesday.
+The 68-32 Senate vote demonstrated how confronting China is a rate issue that can unite both parties in Congress at a time of intense partisan division.

-Senators have sought to call attention to China's growing influence without stoking divisive anti-Asian rhetoric when hate crimes against Asian Americans have spiked during the coronavirus pandemic.

-The centerpiece of the bill is a $50 billion emergency allotment to the Commerce Department to support semiconductor development and manufacturing through research and incentive programs previously authorized by Congress.
-The bill's overall cost would increase spending by about USD 250 billion, with most of the spending occurring in the first five years.
+But Senators have sought to call attention to China's growing influence without stoking anti-Asian rhetoric at a time of rising hate crimes against Asian Americans.
+The centerpiece of the bill is a USD 50 billion emergency allotment to the Commerce Department to support semiconductor development and manufacturing through research and incentive programmes previously authorized by Congress.
+The bill's overall cost would increase spending by about USD 250 billion, with most of the outlays in the first five years.

-Other measures in the bill spell out national security concerns and target money-laundering schemes or cyberattacks by entities on behalf of the Chinese government.
-There are also “buy America” provisions for infrastructure projects in the US.
-Senators added provisions that reflect shifting attitudes toward China's handling of the COVID-19 outbreak.
-One would prevent federal money for the Wuhan Institute of Virology as new investigations proceed into the origins of the virus and possible connections to the lab's research.
-Cases of the virus were first recorded in the central Chinese city of Wuhan, but China has rejected any relationship between the outbreak and the institute.
+Other parts of the bill spell out national security concerns and target money-laundering schemes or cyberattacks by entities on behalf of the Chinese government.
+There are also "buy America" provisions for infrastructure projects in the U.S. Some provisions reflect concerns over China's handling of the pandemic.
+One would prevent providing federal money to the Wuhan Institute of Virology as investigations proceed into the origins of the virus and suspected connections to the lab's research.
+Cases of the virus were first recorded in the central Chinese city of Wuhan, but China has rejected any links between the outbreak and the institute.
 It's unclear whether the measure will find support in the Democratic-led House, where the Science Committee is expected to soon consider that chamber's version.
+The bill's passage comes days after President Joe Biden expanded a list of Chinese companies whose shares are off-limits to American investors because of their purported links to the Chinese military and surveillance.

+That updated an order signed last year by Biden's predecessor, Donald Trump, that added to antagonisms over trade and technology.
+China demanded Washington withdraw the order and said it was prepared to take "necessary measures to resolutely safeguard the legitimate rights and interests of Chinese enterprises."
+The executive order, which takes effect Aug 2, is the latest indication that Biden has not softened the U.S. stance on alleged security risks from companies American officials say are linked to the Chinese "military and industrial complex."
+Tariffs on Chinese products that were imposed under Trump, triggering similar actions from Beijing, mostly remain in place.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)